Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/skills-i.md

 A character with the Diligent feat gets a +2 bonus on Appraise checks.

+### Synergy
-**Synergy:** If you have 5 ranks in any Craft skill, you gain a +2 bonus on Appraise checks related to items made with that Craft skill.
+If you have 5 ranks in any Craft skill, you gain a +2 bonus on Appraise checks related to items made with that Craft skill.

+### Untrained
-**Untrained:** For common items, failure on an untrained check means no estimate.
+For common items, failure on an untrained check means no estimate.
 For rare items, success means an estimate of 50% to 150% (2d6+3 times 10%).

 ### Balance [(Dex; Armor Check Penalty)]

+### Check
-**Check:** You can walk on a precarious surface.
+You can walk on a precarious surface.
 A successful check lets you move at half your speed along the surface for 1 round.
 A failure by 4 or less means you can't move for 1 round.
 A failure by 5 or more means you fall.
 The difficulty varies with the surface, as follows: